Derpford/pathways/pathways.md

 Each Path is defined by the following traits:
 1. The name of the Path;
-2. What stat you use as a bonus when rolling to use the Path, and
+2. What stat you use as a bonus when rolling to attack with this Path,
+3. What dice you roll when attacking with this Path, and
-3. What stat your target uses as a bonus when rolling to defend against you.
+4. What stat and dice you use as a bonus when rolling to defend against attacks with this Path.

+You may pick any stat other than BAL for your bonus stat (unless the GM says otherwise), and you may pick any stat other than BAL to defend with.
+As for what dice you roll, in most cases you will use 1d8 for both your attack dice and your defense dice.
+For one of your starting Paths, you may choose to replace one d8 with a d6 to either A) replace the otehr d8 with a d12, or B) gain one Blaze for that Path.

-These are the two most important elements; this is all you will have at the start.
+Your starting Paths are the two most important elements; they are the most powerful thing you start with.
 Leave some extra space around each Path for future advancement.
 You may wish to keep your Paths on separate sheets of paper, or on index cards, to make it easier to organize and expand your Paths.

 **Unless the GM gives you permission, you cannot use BAL as the bonus stat for a Path.** You may, however, use BAL as the 'target' stat.

 As an example, a Knight Path might look something like this:
 > Knight
 > You attack with 1d8+STR.
-The target defends with 1d8+CON.
+You defend with 1d8+CON.

-Note that you may also use a Path defensively; more on this in the Rolling Dice section.
+Paths also grant certain other effects, with approval from the GM, based on what they represent.
+A Knight, for instance, would reasonably have a horse, and would also know some people among the nobility.
+A Blacksmith might be able to melt armor and blades down into scrap metal, or know how to sharpen a sword for maximum effect.
+A Thief obviously would carry a set of lockpicking tools, and knows how to use them.
+You are limited only by your imagination (and what the GM says is reasonable for a level 1 adventurer!)

 ## The Finishing Touches
 Your character will also likely need a name.
 While some games advise you to pick a name early in the process, I find it easier to pick a good name once I already have a good idea of who the character is.